*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 EL BORN CENTRE DE CULTURA I MEMÒRIA (BORN CULTURAL AND MEMORIAL CENTER)

-That’s just to the center itself, the place where you can look at the building.
+The Born Cultural Center is in a beautiful iron and glass building.
+Here, you can see excavated ruins from the 1700s.
 They also have free audio guides to visit the archaeological site from the balcony.

 Free admission